 A couple's reproductive potential should be understood as the sum of the reproductive potential of the male plus the reproductive potential of the female.

 Simply put, someone may experience infertility issues with a particular partner, but succeed on the first attempt with another, even if the cause of infertility is unknown.
-The explanation is that the sum of both reproductive potentials is insufficient as to make a full-term pregnancy possible.
+The explanation is that the sum of both reproductive potentials is insufficient to make a full-term pregnancy possible.

 The reasons that lead to primary infertility are varied, and may have a male origin, female origin, or be the result of both.
 The following are the most common ones: